-“The time could not be riper for universities to push back against decades of inequality, exclusionary policy-making, and skyrocketing costs that have worn away at the very core of their mission and the meritocratic promise of the American Dream… Public universities nationally are in broad agreement that the revolution in downtown Atlanta points the way to all their futures.”
+“The time could not be riper for universities to push back against decades of inequality, exclusionary policy-making, and skyrocketing costs that have worn away at the very core of their mission and the meritocratic promise of the American Dream.”

 — from Won’t Lose This Dream

-Andrew’s latest book, Won’t Lose This Dream: How an Upstart Urban University Rewrote the Rules of a Broken System, tells the remarkable story of Georgia State University in downtown Atlanta, which has overturned the received wisdom that lower-income, minority, and first-generation college students are doomed to fail in large numbers — they are not — and transformed the national conversation about what universities owe to their students.
-It is available from Amazon BookShop.org, and many other booksellers.
+Andrew’s book, Won’t Lose This Dream: How an Upstart Urban University Rewrote the Rules of a Broken System, now out in paperback with a new afterword, tells the remarkable story of Georgia State University in downtown Atlanta, which has overturned the received wisdom that lower-income, minority, and first-generation college students are doomed to fail in large numbers — they are not — and transformed the national conversation about what universities owe to their students.
+At a time when universities are being sucked into the national political conversation and facing considerable upheaval, the Georgia State model provides a vital corrective to many of the assumptions circulating in Washington about the reality of higher education for most Americans.

 More on the book, plus glowing reviews, an award, and press coverage, here.
 And here is a list of favorite books inspired by my work on Won’t Lose This Dream.